 Again, Newport is filled with great restaurants, but here are a few to enjoy around Balboa Fun Zone with kids.

-It can be dressed up or dressed down.
+The Newport Landing Restaurant can actually be dressed up or dressed down.
 Whatever your style, this restaurant will work.
 I prefer the upstairs Oyster Bar, because of its casual setting.
 I also love the patio, because the views of the bay are gorgeous.
 It is walking distance from Balboa Fun Zone and makes for the perfect breakfast, lunch or dinner with the family.

-This is a classic.
+Ruby’s Diner is a total classic.
 Located on the Balboa Pier, diners get panoramic views of the pacific while chowing down on burgers and malts in a 1950’s setting.
 This iconic restaurant is perfect for dining with kids, because it is casual, fun, and has food kids will love.
 No restrooms though, so potty before you make it all the way to the end of the pier.